EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/04-Setup-Dev-Environment.md

 ### Create `.env` File for Apps

-1. For each of the following directories, navigate in each directory to create and create a copy of `.env.example` file and rename it `.env` for now.
+1. For each of the following directories, navigate in each directory to create a copy of `.env.example` file and rename it `.env` for now.
 We will populate the required environment variables later in [Section 2.9](./09-Setting-Up-Env-files.md).

     !!! danger "Create `.env` files for each directory by following instructions below"